EHCP

 The Six Outcomes

-Our aim at is to prepare students for a life of autonomous, wholehearted and successful engagement in worthwhile relationships, activities and experiences.
+Our aim at is to prepare students for a life of purposeful, wholehearted and successful engagement in worthwhile relationships, activities and experiences.

 To achieve our aim, we have created a coherent, broad and balanced curriculum framework based on six key outcomes in order to meet the needs of our individual pupils.